fho/rspamd-iscan/README.md

 ### Rspamd

-A rspamd instance must have been set up and it's controller HTTP interface must be reachable.
+A Rspamd instance must have been set up and it's controller HTTP interface must be reachable.

 ### IMAP Server